CameronBrooks11/Cams-Nexus/pages/Tasks Dump.md

 	- Select and order motor + battery pack
 	- Success Plan for report due Friday the 19th
 - UES Doc
-	- Clubs rehaul
+	- Clubs rehaul --> prioritize discussion for wednesday
 	- ACI add to agenda
-	- -Clubs
+	- Clubs
 		- Policy rehaul
 		- From USC
 		- Vice chairs on commission are delegation committee